aswathyseb/bioinformatics_workflows/chapter2/README.md

 The worklows and scripts used in the assembly of P.yoelii 17XNL strain and annotation of its gene models are here.

-The workflow Makefiles are here.
+The workflow Makefiles are

+1. Makefile.ont
+2. Makefile.pacbio

 All the accessory scripts are in `src` folder.

-**Nanopore genome assembly**
+**Nanopore-Illumina hybrid genome assembly**

     make -f Makefile.ont